Homer G. Balcom: Life and career

 Balcom was born on February 16, 1870, in Chili, New York, the only child of Mahlon and Francis Balcom.
 He earned his degree in civil engineering in 1897 from Cornell University.

-Balcom married Gertrude McCrum.
+Balcom married Gertrude McCrum in 1900.
 They had one daughter, Gertrude Marie.
 She often accompanied her father to engineering and social functions.

 During World War I he volunteered to engineer steel ships for U.S. government at the Hog Island, Pennsylvania shipyards.
 Because of his contributions, 122 military vessels were built for the war effort at Hog Island, the most of any shipyard by a wide margin.

 Although most of his notable works are in the US, he also designed buildings outside of the US.
 Examples include the Louvain University Library in Belgium, Devonshire House in London and YMCA's building in Jerusalem.

-Balcom died July 3, 1938, at age 68.
-He had checked into the hospital four days earlier for a heart ailment.
-Masonic funeral services were held at his residence, 65 Calumet Avenue, Hasting-on-Hudson, and afterward he was buried at Sleepy Hollow Cemetery, Tarrytown, New York.
+Balcom died on July 3, 1938, at age 68.
+He had checked into French Hospital four days earlier for a heart ailment.
+Masonic funeral services were held at his residence, 65 Calumet Avenue, Hasting-on-Hudson, and afterward he was buried at Sleepy Hollow Cemetery.